-Handlines and jigs are handheld gears that have low bycatch of other species, making them environmentally responsible fishing methods.
-Handlines use natural or artificial bait on hooks to lure fish.
-The fishing line may be attached to a pole or rod.
-When used in deep waters, handlines are usually reeled in mechanically.
-A jig is a type of grapnel (or grappling hook) that's attached to a fishing line.
+Handlines are used to catch high-value tuna and other species.
+This gear is operated from small boats and consists of a single fishing line, hook and bait or a mainline with several branchlines with baited hooks, which can be reeled in manually or mechanically.
+A jig is a type of grapnel (or grappling hook), which is attached to a fishing line.
 Jigging involves manually or mechanically moving the jig in the water to lure prey, and then quickly pulling or jerking the fishing line to hook fish.
-Jigging is usually done at night with lights to lure fish and squid closer to the surface.
+Jigging for squid is usually done at night with lights to entice them closer to the surface.
 These hand-held fishing methods are considered environmentally responsible because there’s virtually no catch of unwanted marine life or habitat impacts.

-Harpooning is a traditional method for catching large fish—and it's still used today by skilled fishermen.
-When a harpooner spots a fish, he thrusts or shoots a long aluminum or wooden harpoon into the animal and hauls it aboard.
+Harpoons are poles that have a steel point with one or more barbs at the end and usually a retrieving line.
+When a fisherman targets a fish, he thrusts or shoots the harpoon into the animal and hauls it aboard.
 This traditional fishing method is still used today by skilled anglers to catch pelagic predators such as bluefin tuna and swordfish.
 Modern harpoons are shot by guns.
-Bycatch of unwanted marine life is not a concern because harpoon fishermen visually identify the species and size of the targeted fish before killing it.
+Bycatch of unwanted marine life is not a concern because the species and size of the fish are identified before it’s caught.

 Pole-and-lines are poles with a single line, hook and bait that are used to catch a variety of fish ranging from open-ocean swimmers like tuna to bottom-dwellers like cod.
 They can be hand-operated or mechanized when operating in deep waters.
 Pole-and-line gears have very low catch of unwanted marine life because fishermen catch one fish at a time and they can release unwanted species.